akulkarni7034/Anudip-Assignments/MS-Excel/Conditional Formatting/README.md

 By solving this assignment :

--I have Gained a deeper understanding of conditional formatting in Excel.
+I have Gained a deeper understanding of conditional formatting in Excel.
--Learnt how to apply different types of formatting rules effectively.
+Learnt how to apply different types of formatting rules effectively.
--It enhanced my data visualization and analysis skills.
+It enhanced my data visualization and analysis skills.